Spa Fields riots: Arrests and trials

 Watson was tried first and the hearing took over a week.
 The chief prosecution witness was Castle, who had been on the organising committee for both meetings.
 Hunt appeared as a defence witness and accused Castle of trying to make him commit treasonable acts on at least two occasions.
-Defence counsel exposed previous instances where Castle had entrapped others into committing crimes and, without naming him as a spy, presented him to the jury an agent provocateur.
-The jury accepted the defence's case and Watson was found Not Guilty.
+Defence counsel exposed previous instances where Castle had entrapped others into committing crimes and, without naming him as a spy, presented him to the jury as an agent provocateur.
+The jury accepted the defence's case and Watson was found not guilty.
 No further evidence was presented against the other defendants and they were also acquitted.

 Aftermath

-The riots marked the start of a period of mass anti-government meetings, marches and riots, including the march of the Blanketeers (March 1817), the Pentrich rising (June 1817) and the Peterloo Massacre (August 1819) and ending only after the failure of the Cato Street Conspiracy (February 1820).
+The riots marked the start of a period of mass anti-government meetings, marches and riots, including the subsequent march of the Blanketeers (March 1817), the Pentrich rising (June 1817) and the Peterloo Massacre (August 1819) and ending only after the failure of the Cato Street Conspiracy (February 1820) and the Radical War in Scotland later that year.